 Choosing a ccTLD is ideal if your business is exclusively targeting a local market or country.
 The TLD can signal to a search engine, assuming that the search engine has worldwide reach, that you are trying to rank highly in its local version.

 Since Google is not accessible in China, this might make little to no difference in signaling which market you want to reach.
 Therefore, choosing between a .cn and .com really boils down to making a business decision.
 However, a .cn website can add a little prestige to your website.
 Since the government has strict regulations for approving a .cn domain, it can make your business even more appealing.

-Baidu, which is China’s equivalent to Google search, does not depend on TLDs alone to rank your website or ensure that your website will not be flagged by the authorities.
-Instead it is the content of your website that is most important, which is also the main basis of SEO.
-While a ccTLD may signal that your website is localized, it does not really provide a lot of context for you to have a high search ranking if your content--text and graphics—does not correspond to the search results you are targeting.
+Baidu, which is China’s equivalent of Google search, does not depend on TLDs alone to rank your website or ensure that your website will not be flagged by the authorities.
+Instead, it is the content of your website that is most important, which is also the main basis of SEO.
+While a ccTLD may signal that your website is localized, it does not really provide a lot of contexts for you to have a high search ranking if your content--text and graphics—does not correspond to the search results you are targeting.